FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 asset account Bob, value 150000
 ```

-**To summarize:** So far, we have built a solid application based on FISCO BCOS consortium blockchain through contract development, contract compilation, SDK configuration and business development.。
+**To summarize:** So far, we have built a solid application based on FISCO BCOS consortium blockchain through contract development, contract compilation, SDK configuration and business development。